AshleyPikachu/Super-Bit-Shader/README.md

 6. Return to the "Quick Menu" and save these changes as a "Core Override" and close Retroarch.

 🔴**Using Retroarch in VR**
-1. With your regular controller in reach, enter VR by launching an app called Bigscreen Beta.
+1. With a regular controller in reach, enter VR by launching an app called Bigscreen Beta.
 It can be the [Steam](https://store.steampowered.com/app/457550/Bigscreen_Beta/), [Rift Store](https://www.meta.com/experiences/pcvr/bigscreen-beta/1018613041536358/) or [Quest Store](https://www.meta.com/experiences/bigscreen-beta/2497738113633933/) version.
 2. A wired connection automatically shows your desktop.
 Use "[Remote Desktop](https://www.bigscreenvr.com/remotedesktop/?modestbranding=1&autoplay=1)" for wireless.
 3. Using the VR controllers a pointer launch Retroarch and use your regular controller to navigate it.
 4. Load a Virtual Boy game and put the regular controller down.